Most freelancers should save 30%–40% of their gross revenue on a monthly basis. Where you land inside that range depends on:

 Step 3) Adjust for Any Withholding

-If your clients withhold IRS at source (for example, 23%) you should reduce the amount you set aside accordingly.
+If your clients withhold IRS from your invoices (for example, 23%) you should reduce the amount you set aside accordingly.

-This means that, for example, if your set-aside rule suggests 35%, but your client withholds 23%, you would only need to reserve (12%).
+This means that, for example, if your set-aside rule suggests 25%, but your client withholds 23%, you would only need to reserve 2% for IRS.

 Step 4) Keep all VAT collected